 It’s going to be OK.

-The next thing has been lost in all the hoopla of other events, but politicos are still talking about it and it’s sure to come8136434824_b07767e960_o up in the discussions in the coming US election.
+The next thing has been lost in all the hoopla of other events, but politicos are still talking about it and it’s sure to come up in the discussions in the coming US election.
 The Supreme Court ruling on what is popularly known as Obamacare (The Affordable Care Act).

 Many saw this lawsuit as the Last Chance Hail Mary pass to kill the act.
 The suit focused on a few tiny words that seemed to say only states that had set up their own marketplace had access to certain funds mean to subsidize families and individuals purchasing health insurance.
 The challengers argued that the language meant that states that had snot set up their own exchanges yet shouldn’t have that money.